Three more deaths recorded in Rother

-There were three more coronavirus deaths recorded in the latest 24-hour period in Rother.
+There were three more coronavirus deaths recorded in the latest five-day period in Rother.

-The UK coronavirus dashboard shows 388 people had died in Rother by April 12 – up from 385 on Monday.
+The dashboard shows 391 people had died in the area by April 19 (Tuesday) – up from 388 on Thursday, the last working day before the Easter bank holiday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Rother.